tbarron/em/README.md

   * Tests, in the directory tests, can be run using the bt function.
 You'll need to have bats (https://github.com/sstephenson/bats) installed for this to work.

+  * NOTE: If you save the current environment, set some new variables, then reload the saved environment, this will not (yet) unset the new variables.